fido-device-onboard/go-fdo/fsim/PLUGINS.md

 Plugins are native operating system executables.
 They may be OS and/or architecture dependent, in which case the client or server is required to only use the correct version at runtime.

-Any shared libraries or executables that the plugin requires must be available at runtime. `NewPluginDeviceModuleFromCmd` and `NewPluginOwnerModuleFromCmd` both require a callback to construct a `*exec.Cmd`, which allows the plugin consumer to set the appropriate `PATH` and `LD_LIBRARY_PATH` environment variables.
+Any shared libraries or executables that the plugin requires must be available at runtime.
+The `*exec.Cmd` provided to `fsim.NewCommandPlugin` may have its `Env` field modified to set the appropriate `PATH` and `LD_LIBRARY_PATH` environment variables.

 ## Plugin API